Western storms bring flood threats, snow for Christmas - NewsBreak

 The Sierras could see 5 to 8 feet (2.7 yards) of snow through the holidays, with 10 feet (3.3 yards) possible at higher elevations, and authorities urged people to avoid traveling through the mountain passes, which could be treacherous.

-In Southern California, evacuation orders were issued Thursday night in Orange County because of possible mudslides and debris flows in three canyons where a wildfire last December burned the ground bare.
-The Orange County Fire Authority reported a mudslide Thursday night in one canyon that affected some roads but no injuries were reported.
+In Southern California evacuation orders were issued Thursday night in Orange County because of possible mudslides and debris flows in three canyons where a wildfire last December burned the ground bare.
+The National Weather Service issued a flash flood watch.

 The area saw flooding in a storm last week and several homes were red-tagged.